ChristianSilvermoon/Modularized-Shell-Runtime-Config/USAGE.md

 1. You should start by making a backup of your Shell Config File (`~/.bashrc`, `~/.zshrc`, etc)!
 You may not want to lose your existing customizations and/or customizations shipped by your OS!
 2. Replace your original Config with the appropriate one from this repository (`msrc.bashrc`, `msrc.zsh`, etc), or append the contents to it instead (feel free to modify as you see fit)
-3. Start a new instance of your shell; which will create the default directory for your new files
+3. Start a new instance of your shell, which will create the default directory for your new files
 4. *Optionally* Copy your original Shell Config in as a module to have your original config file loaded through the system.
 Example: `.bashrc` -> `~/bashrc.d/00_my-original.bashrc` and mark it as **executable**,
 5. *Optionally* remove the **write** permission from your new shell config file to prevent other programs and scripts from tampering with it behind your back.